-Are you interested in our Azure Canaries, or already have them deployed but have some questions?
-This page sketches out the way that we ship Azure Canaries to you.
-In comparison to AWS and GCP, Azure has a little more complexity for sharing virtual machine images, but we've worked hard to make this as painless as we know how.
+Are you interested in our Azure Canaries or already have them deployed but have some questions?
+This page sketches out how we ship Azure Canaries to you.
+In comparison to AWS and GCP, Azure has a little more complexity for sharing virtual machine images, but we've worked hard to make this as painless as we can.

 You can easily exchange any of your current birds for an Azure one if you don't have spare licenses, or simply purchase a few more.